FIRST-Tech-Challenge/FtcRobotController/PathPlanner/README.md

 # PathPlanner & PurePursuit

-For both swing guis, use `-Dawt.useSystemAAFontSettings=on -Dswing.aatext=true -Dsun.java2d.xrender=true` in your JVM options to enable antialiasing.
+For both swing guis, use `-Dawt.useSystemAAFontSettings=on -Dswing.aatext=true` in your JVM options to enable antialiasing.